-Learn to skate classes are held every mon/wed or Tues/Thursday from 2:20pm to 3:20pm.
+Learn to skate classes are held every Saturday at 230pm and every Sunday at 2pm.
 Please double check the session you sign up for before registering.
 Listed below are the times and date of the two sessions being held at Gumbert park arena this season.

 Pre-Registration is required.